Introduction

 Methodology & Info

-• Don't give much consideration to 1% or 2% differences - there is always margin of error, especially when CPU bound.
+• Don't give much consideration to 1% or 2% differences - even though results are aggregated to minimize margin of error, it is still present, especially when CPU-bound.

 • Testing the effect of a mod on CPU-side performance requires being completely limited by the CPU while profiling, this can be done with a low enough resolution and/or a fast enough GPU.